- Biomechanical Interventions

 - Worth a Shout

-Dr. Matt long encourages middle distance coaches to consider their spatial location and potential to make verbal intervention during competition.
+Dr Matt long encourages middle distance coaches to consider their spatial location and potential to make a verbal intervention during competition.

 - Five Pearls of Wisdom

-Dr. Matt long reports on a presentation given by Tony Strudwick, Manchester United head of Performance, at an England Athletics and BMC endurance symposium.
+Dr Matt long reports on a presentation given by Tony Strudwick, Manchester United's head of Performance, at an England Athletics and BMC endurance symposium.

 - How to become a Personal Trainer